VA3HDL/hamdashboard/README.md

 If you want to upgrade to the latest version, the only file you need to update is hamdash.html (do not overwrite your config.js file.)

+Check updated demo!

+### 2024.06.12 Changelog:

+- Added menu option (right side menu) to display on screen the various sources for images and menu options to facilitate sharing URL sources in our user community

 ### 2024.06.08 Changelog:

 - Added support to play videos (along with the images.)
 Some modernized sites provide .mp4 videos instead of animated GIFS.
-Check updated demo!

 ### 2024.06.05 Changelog: